Skip to Content

 After completing the basics, consider the following improvements:

-• Access Control: Replace the Ownable pattern with AccessControl to allow more granular permissions on who can approve projects and allocate funds.
+• Access Control: The current implementation uses AccessControl for granular permissions on who can approve projects and allocate funds.

 • Admin-Only Views: Limit the ApplicationsPage so that only admins can view the applications.